0LGuenth/oderso-template-mannheim-dski/README.md

 The template was built for DHBW Mannheim Data Science and AI course, but also has adapters for DHBW Karlsruhe and IHK.

+I intend to keep this fork up-to-date with changes on the original template from time to time.

 ## 🔧 Changes from the upstream ODERSO template

 This fork adapts the look and feel of the upstream template to match the DHBW LaTeX template.
 All changes are in `template/base.typ`: